mmistakes/minimal-mistakes/_posts/2022/2022-06-21-azure-ad-oauth-client-credential-flow-certificate-walktrough.md

 You can use Azure to create a self signed certificate.

 * Open an instance of [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts) or create a new one if needed.
-* From Azure Key vault open Certificates blade and click on [Generate or Import]
+* From Azure Key vault open `Certificates` blade and click on [Generate or Import]

-use the following parameters
+use the following parameters:

 * Method: `Generate`
 * Certificate Name: `my-sample-certificate`
 * Type of CA: `Self-signed Certificate`